-What do you think about Marathon, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its five-star rating, Marathon may not be your top choice.

 We've found another energy play we are incredibly excited about -- excited enough to dub it "The Only Energy Stock You'll Ever Need."
 We have compiled a special free report for investors to uncover this stock today.
 The report is 100% free, but it won't be here forever, so click here to access it now.